Jiehua: Influence in East Asia

-While jiehua production was primarily driven by local demand, it is crucial not to overlook the connections that emerged beyond its home.
-In the sixteenth century, jiehua painter Xia Yong's name appeared in Japanese sources, and some of his paintings as well as imitations, like the Yueyang Pavilion owned by Masamune Tokusaburō and the Palace by the River in the Jinyuan Zhai collection, have either survived or circulated in Japan.
-Nor was Xia’s jiehua the only jiehua art to make its mark in neighboring countries.
-For instance, a jiehua piece imitating Li Rongjin’s Han Palace and subsequently collected by the Osaka City Museum of Fine Arts found popularity in Japan, and it is well known that a number of copies of Along the River During Qingming Festival 清明上河图 and both original and imitations of jiehua painter Qiu Ying’s work existed in Korean Joseon collections.
-The jiehua art market extends past its local borders to other East Asian countries.
+While jiehua production was primarily driven by local demand, it was also in demand abroad.
+In the sixteenth century, jiehua painter Xia Yong's name appeared in Japanese sources along with some of his paintings and imitations.
+The Yueyang Pavilion owned by Masamune Tokusaburō and the Palace by the River in the Jinyuan Zhai collection have either survived or circulated in Japan.
+Another jiehua piece imitating Li Rongjin’s Han Palace was collected by the Osaka City Museum of Fine Arts and became popular in Japan.
+A number of copies of Along the River During Qingming Festival 清明上河图 and works of Qiu Ying existed in Korean Joseon collections.

-The timeline of when jiehua pieces first entered the overseas market remains unclear.
-However, the establishment of the Maritime Trade Supervisorate in Hangzhou in 1284 ensured that Hangzhou continued to play a role in international trade and ocean shipping.
-This linked it to Qingyuan (modern-day Ningbo), a major harbor for trade with Japan.
-While documentary evidence may be lacking, it is undeniable that Japanese monks and merchants actively sought paintings in the art markets of Hangzhou and Ningbo during the Yuan-Ming transition.
-As for the early Ming period, records show that Ashikaga Yoshimasa sent envoys to acquire Chinese artworks.
-It was not uncommon for Japanese painters to travel to China to train in Chinese painting techniques, adapting Chinese styles, including jiehua, into their own Japanese artwork.
-Historical records also demonstrate that jiehua circulated in large scale across Korea, with Joseon envoys from Korea during the Qing period frequently acquiring jiehua both from Qing court painters and professional painters working for private commission or for markets, and subsequently using them as templates for their own Korean court paintings.
-Thus, despite being somewhat overshadowed by the flourishing literati landscape, one can confidently assert that jiehua continued to thrive, responding to the needs of both local and overseas markets and permanently influencing the artistic trajectories of China’s neighboring countries, thereby providing a more comprehensive understanding of the East Asian art world in the fourteenth through nineteenth centuries.
+When jiehua pieces first entered the overseas market remains unclear.
+The establishment of the Maritime Trade Supervisorate in Hangzhou in 1284 linked it to Qingyuan (modern-day Ningbo), a major harbor for trade with Japan.
+Japanese monks and merchants actively sought paintings in the art markets of Hangzhou and Ningbo during the Yuan-Ming transition.
+In the early Ming period, records show that Ashikaga Yoshimasa sent envoys to acquire Chinese artworks.
+It was common for Japanese painters to travel to China learn about painting techniques and styles, which included jiehua.
+There is evidence that jiehua circulated across Korea, with Joseon envoys from Korea during the Qing period frequently acquiring jiehua both from Qing court painters.
+They used them as templates for their own Korean court paintings.
+In spite of the influence of literati artistic tastes, jiehua thrived.
+As an art form, it permeated both local and overseas markets, influencing the artistic styles of China’s neighboring countries in the fourteenth through nineteenth centuries.